 The Human Health Impact of Agent Orange

-Shortly after returning home, U.S. veterans began experiencing ill health.
-Veterans also witnessed an unusually high incidence of their children born with hydrocephaly, anencephaly, spina bifida and neural tube defects, club foot, cleft palate, missing extremities, fused digits, heart defects, blindness, and many other such conditions.
+Shortly after returning home, U.S. veterans began to experience ill health.
+They also witnessed an unusually high incidence of their children born with hydrocephaly, anencephaly, spina bifida, neural tube defects, club foot, cleft palate, missing extremities, fused digits, heart defects, blindness and many other conditions.